skyfielders/python-skyfield/skyfield/documentation/time.rst

 as your reminder that “this will do a fresh computation every time.”

 In addition to time scales,
-there are several more functions of time that live on Julian date objects since they are often needed repeatedly during a calculation.
+each :class:`Time` object caches several other quantities that are often needed in astronomy.
-In case you are curious what they are, here is a list:
+Skyfield only computes these attributes on-demand, the first time the user tries to access them or invokes a computation that needs their value:

 ``gmst``
     Greenwich Mean Sidereal Time in hours,